How To Stop My Cat From Bullying My Other Cat

 I also put the pheromone collar around Charlie during the trip, because he especially hates leaving the house to go anywhere (and he’ll let you know about it).

 I found that the pheromone spray only works for a short time.
 Experts say it only lasts a few minutes.
 I did find that it worked for about half an hour.
 So, I wouldn’t rely on pheromone sprays or diffusers as a permanent solution to stop my cat from bullying the other cat.
+You can try a pheromone diffuser for pheromones that last a little longer than sprays.

 Spray water on the bully cat when the bully cat is attacking the other cat